Welcome to today's edition of the Rush 24-7 podcast.

 I mean, you don't see Hillary Clinton going on Fox, do you?

-She won't dare show up, and there's not one bit of criticism on on uh uh directed at her because of that.
+And there's not one bit of criticism directed at her because of that.

-This is folks, I I'm just I I keep uh sound like a broken record here, but you have to understand that that as the polling data indicates on this uh on this shooting accident.
+This is, folks, I'm just, I keep, it sounds like a broken record here, but you have to understand that as the polling data indicates on this on this shooting accident, the vast majority of American people don't think it's any big deal.

-And the way they're reacting does not comport to the uh the the the energy and the anger that the mainstream press has about this, and it's just a positive sign.
+And the way they're reacting does not comport to the energy and the anger that the mainstream press has about this.

 The mainstream press is unable to bend and shape public opinion at will.

-In fact, Dingy Harry sat down for an interview with one of our favorite left wing kook sites, the American Prospect.
+In fact, Dingy Harry sat down for an interview with one of our favorite left-wing kook sites, the American Prospect.

-Uh, they didn't release the contract with America until September.
+They didn't release the contract with America until September.

 The Republicans, we got all kinds of time to release.

-But the point is they've got nothing.
+The point is, they've got nothing.

 They're all making themselves look patently absurd.